felias-fogg/RescueAVR/README.md

 Similarly, the wiring for an ATtinyX4 is quite simple as well.
 As you can see, one needs just 2 data lines (SDI, SDO), one clock line (SCI), one control line (SII), and in addition one has to switch the RESET line and the Vcc line.
 ![ATtinyX4 Fritzing sketch](RescueAVR-tinyX4_breadboard.png)

 For an ATmegaX8 MCU, the wiring is much more involved.
-Instead of 2 data lines, one clock line as well as three control lines (SII, RESET and Vcc), one has to deal with 8 data lines, one clock line, and 9 control lines!
+One has to deal with 8 data lines, one clock line, and 9 control lines!
 This may look like as in the following Fritzing diagram.
 ![ATmega Fritzing sketch](RescueAVR-megaX8_breadboard.png)

 When this is put to work in reality, it can look as follows.
 Check the wiring twice before applying the external power.
 If 12 volt is applied to a pin that is not the RESET pin, the chip may easily die.